Paddling in the water bodies across Milton Keynes

 There may also be various operations planed or ongoing that those individuals are not aware of, and which might affect them.
 Similarly, lone individuals may inadvertently interfere with organised activities.

-Therefore, the policy that we have in place provides the best way for The Parks Trust to allow people to enjoy water-based activities at its lakes.
+Our major lakes remain part of the city’s flood defences and are ultimately controlled by Anglian Water.
+The policy that we have in place provides the best way for The Parks Trust to allow people to enjoy water-based activities at its lakes.

 Read more about how you can stay safety in the water across Milton Keynes here.